skpha13/cvx-rayopt/docs/readmes/10_stringart_ai.md

-# StringArt-AI
+# StringNet

-StringArt-AI is a creative AI project that explores how models can learn to generate string art patterns from images.
+StringNet is a creative AI project that explores how models can learn to generate string art patterns from images.
 The core idea is simple: turn any input image into a string art representation, and train AI models to learn this transformation.

 ## Motivation